 - Each nomination should be accompanied by two letters of support on letterhead; one letter must be from the Sponsor.
 Two support letters are also required for self-nominations.
 The two support letters should be informational, with a clear indication of the areas in which a nominee has contributed to the ASCB and their field and offer sufficient explanation to justify why these contributions merit election as a Fellow.
 One of the two support letters must not be affiliated with the nominee’s institution.
-Letters of support should explicitly address whether a nominee’s professional conduct over their career embodies the principles and expectations noted in ASCB’s Mission Statement, the Anti-Harassment Policy and the Workforce Diversity Statement.
+Nominees for and recipients of ASCB honorific awards and prizes are expected to exemplify and to continue to exemplify the highest standards of professional conduct.
+Letters of support should explicitly address whether a nominee's professional conduct over their career embodies the principles and expectations noted in ASCB’s Mission Statement, the Anti-Harassment Policy and the Workforce Diversity Statement.
 One of the two support letters must not be affiliated with the nominee’s institution.
 It is the responsibility of the self-nominee to ensure the support letters are submitted to the ASCB by the deadline.

 - The nominee’s full CV, which includes a list of top 10 publications and awards with emphasis on major contributions to cell biology, must be attached.

 The sponsor or self-nominee is responsible for ensuring that all material is submitted by the deadline.
 Nominations received after the deadline or nomination packets with missing material at the time of the deadline will not be considered.